Find out why Lyon has been known as the world’s food capital for some 80 years with these top 10 facts on Lyon’s gastronomy.

 9. Because of the quality and number of top restaurants, boulangeries, patisseries and chocolatiers

 More than 1,500 good restaurants, 13 with Michelin Stars, and the highest number of restaurants per inhabitant in France.
 There’s no shortage of culinary establishments in this gastronomic center of experimentation and innovation.
 Besides that, there are many authentic places to eat, such as century-old brasseries or the traditional bouchons (traditional Lyonnaise restaurants); a good example is the Bouchon des Filles, where you won’t get a menu but the owner tells you what they serve.
 Outside of the restaurant scence are more Lyonnaise food gems – the dedicated charcuteries, fromageries, chocolatiers, boulangeries, vienniesseniers, cremeries and more.
 Some recommendations include the charcuteries Bonnard and Sabilia, the fromagerie Galland (Croix-Rousse), the tasty boulangerie/patisserie Jocteur, the chocolatier Bernachon, and for eggs, La Crèmerie Lyonnaise.

 10. Because Lyon has Sirha

 Sirha was founded in Lyon in 1983 and is the biggest professional and international trade fair dedicated to food service and hospitality.
-Since then, Lyon has been responsible for gathering together the best in the gastronomy industy, thus SHIRA has become important for networking and discovering new trends – and a great event for the public to taste-test new foods.
-There are 17 professional competitions during Sirha, including the very prestigious international ones like Bocuse d’Or and Coupe du Monde de la Pâtisserie.
+Since then, Lyon has been responsible for gathering together the best in the gastronomy industry, thus SHIRA has become important for networking and discovering new trends – and a great event for the public to taste-test new foods.
+There are 17 professional competitions during Sirha, including prestigious international ones like Bocuse d’Or and Coupe du Monde de la Pâtisserie.

-Now you will likely be tempted to come and experience some of France’s best cuisine.
+Now, tempt yourself and experience some of France’s best cuisine.
 Bon appetite!